pragmint/open-practices/capabilities/test-automation.md

 ### [Streamline Change Approval](/capabilities/streamline-change-approval.md) - Downstream

-With robust test automation in place, teams can make changes with confidence, knowing they have a reliable safeguard to catch errors and ensure system stability.
-Reviewers and approvers can focus on strategic and functional aspects of the change, rather than worrying about technical integrity, since potential errors have already been identified and addressed earlier in the process by automated tests.
+With robust test automation in place, teams can approve changes with confidence, knowing they have a reliable safeguard to catch errors and ensure system stability.
+Reviewers can focus on strategic and functional aspects of the change, rather than worrying about technical integrity, since certain categories of potential errors have already been identified and addressed earlier in the process by automated tests.

 ### [Code Maintainability](/capabilities/code-maintainability.md) - Related